Blog

 The pre-menopause facelift endures less because of data and more because of psychology.
 It reframes surgery as a strategy rather than a reaction.
 For women accustomed to optimising health and performance, that distinction matters.
 Acting early feels rational, controlled and efficient.

 The concept also mirrors medicine’s broader bias toward early intervention.
 We are conditioned to believe that earlier is always better, even when the evidence is probabilistic.
 Menopause, with its unpredictability, invites a desire for certainty.
-The idea of a window offers that certainty, even if the biology doesn’t.
+The idea of a “window” offers that certainty, even if the biology does not.

 Age as a Proxy, Not a Rule